MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-panama-eI-connec-configuration.md

 ![Screenshot of attached source file.](ltm-pan-e-invoice-attached-source-file.png)

-for Panama pipeline, the **Terminate pipeline** action completes the pipeline after a few minutes.
+for Panama pipeline, the **Process response** action completes the pipeline after a few minutes.

 ![Screenshot of the Terminate pipeline action.](ltm-pan-e-invoice-outbound-pipeline-terminated.png)